onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Postmodern horror - you’re so busy taking shit apart but when did you build something?

 Every regime should be aiming to be so spectacularly successful that everyone else would voluntarily want to merge with them

-Ignorance is the root of all evil - & unaccountability

 Taxation is theft only if you’re getting ripped off by a decrepit and morally bankrupt system